Listen to this article.

 FRIENDS AND RELATIVES, YOU PLAY AN IMPORTANT ROLE IN THE LIVES OF GRIEVING PARENTS.
 YOU HELPED LESSEN A PARENT’S ISOLATION BY BEING LISTENING EARS AND SHOULDERS TO CRY ON.
-YOU HAVE BROUGHT MEALS, RUN ERRANDS, HELPED WITH CHILDREN, AND NAVIGATED LIFE’S LOGISTICS WITH YOUR GRIEVING FRIEND OR RELATIVE.
-THESE ACTS OF SUPPORT HAVE BEEN INVALUABLE DURING THEIR PREGNANCY AND LOSS.
-JUST AS YOU WERE VALUABLE AND NEEDED DURING THOSE EXPERIENCES, YOU HAVE A SUPPORT ROLE TO PLAY IN YOUR FRIEND OR RELATIVE’S PREGNANCY AFTER LOSS.

 Pregnancy after loss is not a separate event, outside of the lingering effects of loss and grief.
 Rather, the two pregnancies- the grief and the joy- are inseparable.
 Each new milestone in a subsequent pregnancy is a delicate weaving of memory, hope, heartbreak, and joy, and no two people will experience pregnancy after loss the same way or with the same emotions.
-No matter how many pregnancies you or friend or relative have navigated, it is important to remember that pregnancy after loss is a wholly unique and delicate process, and it should be experienced with a network of support.
+No matter how many pregnancies you or your friend or relative have navigated, it is important to remember that pregnancy after loss is a wholly unique and delicate process, and it should be experienced with a network of support.

 Whether you walked alongside the parents during their previous pregnancy and loss of their child or you are new to supporting them, you can care for families in pregnancy after loss by acknowledging their grief, honoring the child who died, and celebrating the child who is coming.
 Like grief, pregnancy after loss is a sensitive time.
 It is a new and transformative experience, and as the network of support walking with parents through this experience, a level of self-awareness is necessary.

 You will want to consider your words and actions and the impact they have.
 How you communicate- both verbally and non-verbally- matters.
 Think through what is best for the parent based on your relationship.
-You have been invited into something scared: the tender, terrifying, and beautiful process of a parent opening their heart to a new child when they know the full weight of the risk.
+You have been invited into something sacred: the tender, terrifying, and beautiful process of a parent opening their heart to a new child when they know the full weight of the risk.
 The delicate balance between grief and joy for a parent in pregnancy after loss requires sensitive, empathetic, and understanding communication and support.
-So, as a friend or relative, I want to help you understand how a parent perceives judgements, expectations, and support from the people around them.
+So, as a friend or relative, we want to help you understand how a parent perceives judgments, expectations, and support from the people around them.

 As a friend and relative of a parent navigating pregnancy after loss, you are going to observe and process a lot of information.
 As a result, you will likely form opinions and come to conclusions about how your friend or relative is coping and processing.
 You may see or hear things that cause you to question whether or not he or she is navigating the complexities of pregnancy after loss well.
 You may think of how you would handle this experience differently if it were you and not them.
-These are normal human responses, but you have an obligation to sensitivity, respect for the experience that is not yours, and empathy to the person you are supporting.
+These are normal human responses, but you have an obligation to sensitivity, respect for the experience that is not yours, and empathy for the person you are supporting.

 You are allowed to have your own opinions about how a parent is grieving, celebrating, or navigating pregnancy after loss, but do not mistake that as the right to express that opinion to the parent themselves.